Asthma

 What Is Work-Related Asthma?

-Work-related asthma (or occupational asthma) is when your job exposes you to triggers that cause asthma.
+Work-related asthma (also called occupational asthma) is when your job exposes you to airborne chemical fumes, dust, and other irritants that can trigger your asthma.
 In developed countries, it is one of the most common lung diseases related to work.

-• Occupational asthma: Asthma caused by exposure to a substance at your job
+• Occupational asthma: Asthma caused by inhaling or breathing a substance at your job or workplace

-• Work-exacerbated (or work-aggravated) asthma: Existing asthma made worse by exposure to triggers at work3
+• Work-exacerbated (or work-aggravated) asthma: Existing asthma made worse by exposure to specific substances at your work

 What Causes Work-Related Asthma?